research

 BIEN — Botanical Information and Ecology Network

-The BIEN project compiles and standardizes occurrence records, trait measurements, and plot data for vascular plants in the Western Hemisphere.
-It is one of the largest plant biodiversity synthesis efforts globally.
-The database integrates herbarium specimens, citizen-science observations, and plot inventories spanning roughly 1800s–present, with taxonomic reconciliation against a versioned plant name backbone and coordinate-level QA filtering.
+Reliable biodiversity science requires reliable data — and that requires knowing where species have actually been recorded, how completely those records reflect reality, and whether the names attached to records refer to the same entity across time and region.
+The BIEN project addresses this at continental scale: it compiles and standardizes occurrence records, plant trait measurements, and vegetation plot data for vascular plants across the Western Hemisphere, making it one of the largest plant biodiversity synthesis efforts globally.
+The database integrates herbarium specimens, citizen-science observations, and plot inventories spanning roughly 1800s–present, with taxonomic reconciliation against a versioned plant name backbone and coordinate-level QA filtering that removes records with known georeferencing errors, cultivated provenance, or coordinate–country mismatches.
+The result is a synthesis resource that underpins macroecological analyses, SDM workflows, and trait-based forecasting at scales from regional to hemispheric (Enquist et al. 2026, Methods Ecol.
+Evol.).

 Quick start: access BIEN data in R ```r install.packages("BIEN") library(BIEN) # Occurrence records for a species occ <- BIEN_occurrence_species("Pinus ponderosa") # Plant traits traits <- BIEN_trait_species("Quercus agrifolia") # Species range map range <- BIEN_ranges_load_species("Populus tremuloides") ``` Full docs: [BIEN vignette](https://cran.r-project.org/web/packages/BIEN/vignettes/BIEN.html) · [All lab tools](/resources/)